Math is Fun

 • Step 1: Make sure the bottom numbers (the denominators) are the same

-• Step 2: Add the top numbers (the numerators).
-Put the answer over the same denominator.
+• Step 2: Add the top numbers (the numerators), put that answer over the denominator

-• Step 3: Simplify the fraction (if needed).
+• Step 3: Simplify the fraction (if possible)

 Step 1.
-The bottom numbers are already the same.
+The bottom numbers (the denominators) are already the same.
 Go straight to step 2.

 Step 2.
 Add the top numbers and put the answer over the same denominator: